fenago/machine-learning/lab_guides/lab_3.md

 time new data comes in, it won’t be very useful.

 ## 3.3 How to get the computer to draw this line: the linear regression algorithm
-Now we get to the main question on this chapter.
+Now we get to the main question on this lab.
 How do we get a computer to draw this line.
 Before we get into the math, let’s think.
 How would we find the perfect model?
 Actually, there is a simple question we can ask.
 The question is, imagine if we already had a model.
 How do we make our existing model a little bit better?
 Even if it is just a little bit.
 If we have, say, a